Singapore Delight – Pandan Chiffon Cake

 Pandan chiffon cake

 Thanks for joining me in the kitchen today.
-Keep baking!
+Hope you’ll love this!
+Enjoy and keep baking! 💛

 Share this!